 - the choice of words in it can unite but also divide staff and supporters

 - following an understanding of the needs that the charity is addressing, the statement can provide a vital link between organisational philosophy and collective action.
-To illustrate it, I drew this chart – quite a few years before I learned about making the ‘case for support’.
+To illustrate it in my dissertation, I drew this chart – quite a few years before I learned about making the ‘case for support’.

 And as I re-read my dissertation, I was struck by the strangeness of some of my more superficial decisions: Why did I choose that terrible font?
 Why did I thank Arsène Wenger last in my acknowledgements?

-But it was also apparent that, without knowing it at the time, this study marked the start of what may well be a career-long interest in the importance of charities’ missions.
+But it was also apparent that, without knowing it at the time, this study marked the start of what has clearly become a career-long interest in the importance of charities’ missions.